heinthant2k4/python/A*/A*.md

 # A* (A-star) — Documentation

 ## Summary (short)
 A* is a very useful and smart BFS algorithm to search for the shortest node from start node to an end node in state-space graphs.
 General formula is f(n) = g(n) + h(n), g(n) is the shortest distance from start to n-node in the graph meanwhile h(n) is heruistic which is basically nothing but a smart guess from n node to the goal node(neighboring since BFS). h(n) is pretty vital when it comes to A* since A* cost and performance heavily relies on h(n)'s quality.
-Ideally, h(n) must be admissable which means never overestimate the distance but can be underestimate or equal to distance between n-node to goal.
+Ideally, h(n) must be admissable which means never overestimate the distance but can be underestimate or equal to distance between nth node to goal.

 ---